Kopy91/seer_breast_cancer/README.md

 ![Classification report](classification_report.png)

 # Model Interpretation
-We use our model to examine the influence of each feature on our predictions.
+We use our model to examine the influence of the features on our model.

 ![Proportions of features for prediction](feature_importances.png)